 Linux Binary

-A Linux system with the appropriate architecture (x86_64 or arm64)
+A Linux host with supported kernel (5.10+) and architecture (x86_64 or arm64)

 For Linux x86_64 architecture: